Category Archives: Minoxidil

 Boosting SULT1A1

 In recent years, there have been some significant efforts made to develop products to boost the Sulfotransferase enzyme in order to improve the efficacy of Minoxidil.
-Leading the way is Dr. Andy Goren, who started a company called Applied Biology that created a Minoxidil Booster product.
+Leading the way is Dr. Andy Goren, who started a company called Applied Biology that created a Minoxidil booster product.

-However, in June 2021, Applied Biology was acquired by Jupiter Wellness.
 Luckily, while researching for this post, I came across Jupiter’s hair loss product page.
-Lo and behold, some interesting news on their Minoxidil Booster topical product:
+Lo and behold, some interesting news on their Minoxidil booster topical product:

 • It has been clinically shown to increase the sulfotransferase enzymes needed for minoxidil to work by up to 7x over a two-week period.
 I assume this 2021 study pertains to those findings.
 Co-authors include the well known hair researchers Dr. Rodney Sinclair and Dr. Rachita Dhurat.